Simulated live radio station method:

 To allow for flexible tuning regardless of the number of stations, or the size of the radio dial, a feedback loop is used to determine what radio station to play, or whether to play static, or no station at all.

-On the Pi Pico a tuning potentiometer controls the angle of the motor, linearly from the minimum angle to the maximum angle.
-This gives a good 1:1 feel of the tuning knob, versus the movement of the needle.
+On the Pi Pico the tuning potentiometer controls the angle of the motor, linearly from the minimum angle to the maximum angle.
+This gives a perfect 1:1 feel for the movement of the needle and turning knob.

 The code on the Pi Zero then monitors the motor/needle angle, and determines the nearest radio station to that angle.
 If the needle starts to move near the position of a radio station, it starts playback of that station, at a low volume level, while still playing static.
 As the user tunes closer to the station position, the volume raises, until the needle falls close enough to the station that it is considered "locked on", in which case the station plays at full volume with no static.